Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 Who will fill the power vacuum?

 China’s economy overtook Japan’s in 2010 to become the world’s second-largest, but Japan is still ahead of China in terms of the quality of its growth.
-Japan has the (presently underutilized) industrial capacity developed to the point that it could easily match the U.S. and the EU in high-tech weapons development and production.
+Japan has its (presently underutilized) industrial capacity developed to the point that it could easily match the U.S. and the EU in high-tech weapons development and production.

-Seventy-five years ago, Japan sought to extend its empire via military might.
+Eighty years ago, Japan sought to extend its empire via military might.
 After decades of decolonization, development and growth in the Far East, Japan now faces a vastly different and more powerful China and a much more industrialized collective Asian sphere.
 It must fulfill its goals using very different means from those it used in the 1940s.
 Any dominance Japan now seeks in the Eastern Hemisphere must be done via alliances and treaties.

 This effort will result in a nuclear alliance!